LizzyonGit/fruits-hold-em/README.md

 - be able to navigate to all pages on any device and experience a user-friendly website.

-#### As a person interested in seeing a life coach, I want to:
+#### As a gamer, I want to:

+- find information on how the game works, so that I can play the game,
+- keep track of how many spins I have left, so that I can adapt my tactic,
+- keep track of my credit, so that I can see how lucky I am,
--  find information about Sotis the life coach and how he works, so that I can decide if I consider booking an appointment with him.
+- keep track of how many games I have played, so that I can decide if I should stop or continue,
+- be able to quit or restart the game, so I have control over the game without needing to leave the website.

 #### As a potential client, I want to: